animate-css/animate.css/README.md

 $ sudo npm install
 ```

 Next, run `gulp` to compile your custom builds.
-For example, if you want only some of the the “attention seekers”, simply edit the `animate-config.json` file to select only the animations you want to use.
+For example, if you want only some of the “attention seekers”, simply edit the `animate-config.json` file to select only the animations you want to use.

 ```javascript
 "attention_seekers": {